Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

-Figure \ref{fig:laplacian example errors} presents relative errors between the DLRA algorithms and the continuous DLRA and the true solution for different values of $\Delta t$.
-We observe that the projector-based methods, Algorithms \ref{alg: Eva Proj Splitt SDE algorithm} and \ref{alg: Stoch DLR Proj algorithm}, are unaffected by condition \eqref{eq: delta t stab} and their convergence to the true solution $X^{\mathrm{true}}$ is not influenced by the smallest singular value of the Gramian matrix of the stochastic basis, as stated in Theorems~\ref{thm: Numerical Convergence Eva} and \ref{thm: Numerical Convergence Stoch DLR Proj}.
+Figure \ref{fig:laplacian example errors} presents relative errors between the DLRA algorithms and the continuous DLRA and between the DLRA algorithms and the true solution for different values of $\Delta t$.
+We observe that the projector-splitting methods, Algorithms \ref{alg: Stoch DLR Proj algorithm} and \ref{alg: Eva Proj Splitt SDE algorithm}, are unaffected by condition \eqref{eq: dt sup n cond} and their convergence to the true solution $X^{\mathrm{true}}$ is not influenced by the smallest singular value of the Gramian matrix of the stochastic basis, as stated in Theorems~\ref{thm: Numerical Convergence Stoch DLR Proj - True} and \ref{thm: Numerical Convergence Eva}.
 On the other hand, the DLR Euler-Maruyama presents a huge constant multipliying the convergence rate in time.
 This numerical behavior supports Theorem~\ref{thm: convergence of DLR Euler-Maruyama}.